LilianNgonadi/NAU-CHATBOT/README.md

 # NAU Chatbot
 ![UNIZIK](Unizik.png "Unizik")

 A chatbot developed for Nnamdi Azikiwe University (UNIZIK) to provide information about the university, its programs, admission requirements, campus facilities, and more.
-This project was built using Python and Flask to enhance user engagement and help prospective students, staff, and visitors easily access essential information.
+This project was built using Java, HTML and CSS to enhance user engagement and help prospective students, staff, and visitors easily access essential information.

 ## Table of Contents
 - [Project Overview](#project-overview)